bjensen91/libresense/BOOTSTRAP.md

 ## Post install tasks

-Disable the dhcp server (on the LAN interface) of your pfSense install and you're good to go.
+Disable the dhcp server (on the LAN interface) of your libresense install and you're good to go.
 Start the ssh-daemon, login and setup public-key authentication (for the root user).
-Execute `pkg install rsync` and create a script to upload your changes from your development environment to your pfSense install:
+Execute `pkg install rsync` and create a script to upload your changes from your development environment to your libresense install:

 ```bash
 #!/bin/sh